 Preclinical studies have shown that nintedanib blocks VEGFR-2 activation for up to 32 hours, providing sustained inhibition of receptor activation.8 Preclinical data also show that nintedanib inhibits Akt and MAPK phosphorylation in endothelial and vascular smooth muscle cells and pericytes.
 It also induces rapid changes in tumour perfusion and permeability, as measured by DCE-MRI, in xenograft models of different tumour types.
 The antitumour activity of nintedanib was reported in a number of different tumour xenograft models, including a Calu-6 NSCLC model.
-In addition, the combination of nintedanib with docetaxel or pemetrexed has also been shown to increase antitumour activity in xenograft models.13 Preclinical investigations in MPM showed antitumour activity of nintedanib in cell lines – in which nintedanib inhibited cell proliferation and reduced migratory activity – and in vivo, in a MPM xenograft mouse model.14
+In addition, the combination of nintedanib with docetaxel or pemetrexed has also been shown to increase antitumour activity in xenograft models.12

-Nintedanib does not induce epithelial-to-mesenchymal transition (EMT) and does not induce an invasive phenotype in vitro;15 indeed, it has been shown to potentially reverse EMT in vitro.16
+Nintedanib does not induce epithelial-to-mesenchymal transition (EMT) and does not induce an invasive phenotype in vitro;13 indeed, it has been shown to potentially reverse EMT in vitro.14

-In addition to NSCLC,17 nintedanib has also been investigated in patients with various solid tumours, including MPM,18 colorectal cancer,19 ovarian cancer,20 hepatocellular carcinoma21 and renal cell carcinoma.22
+In addition to NSCLC,15 nintedanib has also been investigated in patients with various solid tumours, including MPM,16 colorectal cancer,17 ovarian cancer,18 hepatocellular carcinoma19 and renal cell carcinoma.20

 Nintedanib (VARGATEF®) summary of product characteristics - January 2015.
 Accessed: July 2017.